WolvenKit/WolvenKit/README.md

 ***

 ## Building
 Visual Studio 2015 required.
-All the required files are either nuget packages which will be automatically downloaded once you press build or included in the package in the [Lib directory](https://github.com/Traderain/Wolven-kit/Lib).
+All the required files are either nuget packages which will be automatically downloaded once you press build or included in the package in the [Libs directory](https://github.com/Traderain/Wolven-kit/Libs).

 ***